- 21 Nov 2023

 Images Are Resized During Model Training

-When you use Fast Training (the default Train option), all images are auto-resized according to your Project Type.
+When you use Fast Training (the default Train option), all images are auto-resized according to your project type:

-- Object Detection: Rescaled with padding to 640x640px
+Object Detection | Rescaled with padding to 640x640 |

 Train Models

-To train a model:
+To train a model using Fast Training:

 - Open the project that has the images you want to train on.

-- Click Train.(If you want to train a model based on a specific snapshot, learn how to do that here.)
+- Click Train.
+(If you want to train a model based on a specific snapshot instead, go to Dataset Snapshots.

 - LandingLens runs the model training process and saves the model.